cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 **Software provenance**: The “software supply chain” is starting to get more attention at time of writing this whitepaper.
-Consider the source for your operator, how it is being installed, and how or why a malicious user may want access to your systems.
+Consider the source for an operator, how it is being installed, and how or why a malicious user may want access to a kubernetes cluster.
 Spend a few minutes reviewing an installation script before running it.
-While the kubectl command supports the ability to apply a yaml script directly from the public Internet (e.g `kubectl create -f https://publicwebsite.com/install/operator.yaml`) it is strongly recommended that you first download that file locally, review it, and then run `kubectl create -f operator.yaml`.
+While the kubectl command supports the ability to apply a yaml script directly from the public Internet (e.g `kubectl create -f https://publicwebsite.com/install/operator.yaml`) it is strongly recommended that one first downloads that file locally, review it, and then run `kubectl create -f operator.yaml`.

 To review the script ask the following questions: